SAP-archive/teched2020-DAT164/exercises/ex2_push_data_to_sac/README.md

-# Exercise 1 - Exercise 1 Description
+# Exercise 2 - Push Data to SAC

 In this exercise, we will create...